alapg09/codes/fall25/dsa/assignment1/README.md

 If no filename is given, the program defaults to reading from input.csv.
 Some sample grid patterns are already given as easy/hard/medium.csv

-The output maze is written to solved_output.csv and parent array is written to parent_array.csv
+The output maze is written to solved_output.csv and parent array is written to parent_array.csv -- they will be created on first run if not already present

 👤 Author
 Name: Alap Gohar